divyadhimaan/lld-playground/concepts/design-patterns/decorator.md

-# Decorator: Design Pattern
+# Decorator: Structural Design Pattern

-> A structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
+> lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
 >
 > It provides a flexible alternative to subclassing for extending functionality by wrapping objects in decorator classes.